Starry Skies Adventure:

 Please email us to sign up for the waiting list.

 Few sights can match the beauty of a sky full of stars, with the Milky Way stretching from one horizon to the other.
-During this workshop you’ll learn how to capture the magic and mystery of the night skies by combining vivid images of the Milky Way, or swirling star trails, with light-painted trees, rocks, and the ghost town of Bodie in the foreground.
+During this workshop you’ll learn how to capture the magic and mystery of the night skies by combining vivid images of the Milky Way, or swirling star trails, with light-painted trees, rocks, and tufa formations.

-The Yosemite high country, eastern Sierra, and Bodie are perfect places for night photography.
-The skies are typically clear and dark, and the beautiful trees, rock formations, and picturesque ghost-town buildings provide great subjects for light-painting.
+The Yosemite high country, eastern Sierra, and Mono Lake are perfect places for night photography.
+The skies are typically clear and dark, and the beautiful trees and rock formations provide great subjects for light-painting.
 The workshop is timed for just before the new moon – the ideal time to photograph the Milky Way and star trails.
-And we’ll be spending one night at Bodie, perhaps the best-preserved ghost town in the country, and a fantasitc place for night photography.

 Here are some of the things we’ll cover: